TrickyPi/github-contributions-colorful/README.md

 ## How to use

-Install it from chrome extensions and click its extension button to open a modal, the modal likes the following.
+[Click it to install this extension from chrome web store](https://chrome.google.com/webstore/detail/github-contributions-colo/fffjipkehlhimpfkhepackkddfpilcen).
+After installing, click its extension button to open a modal, the modal likes the following.

 ![modal](./images/modal.png)

 you can choose the preset or use L1 ~ L4 that is more flexible.

-## Notice

-This chrome extension is pending review.